Using Blackbaud Raiser’s Edge® and Salesforce in Peace and Harmony

-- I’ll soon be dumping one system in favor of the other
+c.
+I’ll soon be dumping one system in favor of the other

-- I realize that I can both engage more constituents across the board and raise more money by leveraging the best data out of both systems
+d.
+I realize that I can both engage more constituents across the board and raise more money by leveraging the best data out of both systems

 Nonprofit strategists will immediately recognize that data in each system could be very effectively leveraged by the other, assuming that the systems can effectively talk to each other and assuming that someone is watching out for which data are exchanged between the two.

-Omatic recently worked with a client that used RE for fundraising and SF for program management.
-The programming revolved around connecting individuals into community-based discussion groups, which would then meet regularly to focus on advancing the mission of the organization in their community.
-The organization used RE for traditional fundraising and SF for marketing the discussion groups to engaged and unengaged individuals and then tracking the individuals’ group membership and participation.
+Omatic recently worked with a client that used Raiser’s Edge for fundraising and Salesforce for program management.
+The programming revolved around connecting individuals into community-based discussion groups.
+These groups would then meet regularly to focus on advancing the mission of the organization in their community.
+The organization used Raiser’s Edge for traditional fundraising and Salesforce for marketing the discussion groups to engaged and unengaged individuals and then tracking the individuals’ group membership and participation.

 The major challenge was how to easily and systematically exchange the right data back and forth, and ensuring that it was properly coded on both sides.
-The solution was Omatic’s ImportOmatic Connector for Salesforce, which addressed those challenges effortlessly and comprehensively.
+The solution was an Omatic Cloud Connector, which addressed those challenges effortlessly and comprehensively.